-This is income that is not from a trade or business.
+Enter income that is not from a trade or business.
 Examples are dividends, annuities, and interest on investments.

 Do not enter business income on line 10.
-This is income from a trade or business and includes the following:
+This is income from a trade or business and includes:

-- · Salaries and wages. - Rental income.
+- · Salaries and wages.

+- · Rental income.

-- Gain on the sale or exchange of business real estate or depreciable property. - Your share of business income from a partnership or an S corporation.
+- Gain on the sale or exchange of business real estate or depreciable property.

+• Your share of business income from a partnership or an S corporation.

 For more details on business and nonbusiness income and deductions, see Pub.
-536.